junqing-zhang/junqing-zhang.github.io/research/research.md

 My research aims to exploit the wireless channel for security and sensing.

 ## 1. Wireless Security
 Secure communication will be achieved by using key generation and device authentication.
+They are key techniques for physical layer security.
+Please visit [Physical Layer Security](/research/pls-pub/) for a recommended reading list.

 <br />
 <img align="center" width="800" src="./images/system_overview.png" alt="...">